koreo-dev/koreo.dev/docs/workflow.md

     version: v1beta1
     kind: TriggerDummy

-  # The "parent" resource's metadata and spec will be passed to this
-  # ValueFunction as `inputs.parent`, and the return value of this Function
-  # will be available to other steps as `steps.config`.
-  configStep:
-    ref:
-      kind: ValueFunction
-      name: simple-example-config.v1

   # Steps may be run once all steps they reference have been run.
 To help make
   # the sequencing clearer, you are required to list steps after any step(s)
   # they reference.
 Note that steps may run concurrently as their dependencies